kaaveland/bus-eta/frontend/README.md

 - Implement the hotspot map ✅
 - Make the gnarly tooltip ✅
-- Make the tooltip less gnarly
+- Make the tooltip less gnarly (it's complicated to make _and_ complicated to read)
 - Deployment!
 Should use bunny.net and [thumper](https://kaveland.no/thumper/) for this.
   + We probably want a super aggressive cache-policy for the index.html document, but let the index.js (the app) live essentially forever.
 I wonder how we can do that? 🧐
 - Inject the URL for the API from the build so we can run both backend and frontend locally while developing 🧐
 - Put the year/month in the URL so people can link!
 Maybe also the map center and zoom? 🧐
 - Navigation!
 It would be good to let people click links to other views, and put the active view in the URL.
-- View data for one data source
+- View data for one data source ✅
 - View data for one data source, line ref pair
 - Styling!
 Clearly separate navigation and controls.
 Layout and padding.
 Air!💨 Make it 🎶responsive🎶
 - Some sort of combobox input with completion for lineRef and data source?